Candida Martinelli's Italophile Site

 This posthumous portrait below seems to attempt to correct the nose,

-idealizes his famous mane of dark hair, and shows to a lesser extent
+idealize his famous mane of dark hair, and show to a lesser extent

 Lorenzo was very fond of his four-year-younger brother,